taranion/mudstandards/docs/gmcp/mudstandards_comm.md

   (*Mandatory*) A human readable name
 - **color**
   (*Optional*) Hexadecimal RGB code of a color to use for messages in this channel
+- colorANSI
+  (Optional) Value from 0-15 that represents ANSI colors

 ### mudstandards.comm.channel.event